 Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making fractures likely.

-So that bones can adjust to the changing demands placed on them, they are continuously broken down and reformed, or remodeled (see Biology of the Musculoskeletal System: Bones).
+So that bones can adjust to the changing demands placed on them, they are continuously broken down and reformed, or remodeled (see see Bones).
 In this process, small areas of bone tissue are removed and new bone tissue is deposited.
 This process is continuous.
 Remodeling affects the shape and density of the bones.
 In youth, the bones grow in width and length as the body grows.
 In later life, bones may sometimes enlarge in width but do not continue to grow longer.

 Because more bone is formed than is broken down in the young adult years, bones progressively increase in density until about age 30, when they are at their strongest.
 After that, as breakdown exceeds formation, bones slowly decrease in density.
 If the body is unable to maintain an adequate amount of bone formation, bones continue to lose density and may become increasingly fragile, eventually resulting in osteoporosis.